 Here’s how it happens:

 - For one, the content supply chain allows brands to regain control over their content production.
-With the supply chain in place, a once chaotic structure and processes for creating content become a highly organized process in which everyone involved knows what to do and when.
+With the supply chain in place, a once chaotic situation for creating content becomes a highly organised process in which everyone involved knows what to do and when.

 - The supply chain also streamlines collaboration.
-But it does not happen at an organizational level only.
+But it does not happen at an organisational level only.
 The chain makes working with agencies and other third parties far easier.

-- With the digital content supply chain, sourcing, approval, and distribution of assets become far easier than before.
-When everyone knows their place in the process and has a single point to access assets and information, getting the necessary approvals or buy-ins becomes easier than ever before.
+- With the digital content supply chain, sourcing, approval, and distribution of highly targeted assets to the right audience becomes far easier than before.
+When everyone knows their place in the process and has a single point to access assets, information, and highly targeted distribution channels, getting the necessary approvals or buy-ins becomes easier than ever before.

 - Finally, thanks to dedicated tools designed to manage the process, preparing and routing content to any touchpoint can happen automatically.